Digital Media Arts Portfolio Reviews

 - What are your greatest weaknesses and how will you improve?

 - What do you plan to work on in the future and how you plan to reach new goals?

 The work you choose should be displayed at the highest possible quality.
 For example, if you are displaying digital prints they should be high resolution (not compressed) and, if printed, they should be printed on quality paper.
 Same goes for video and audio files; video should be displayed in HD and audio files should be presented in a lossless format.
 You should try to show your work digitally if possible (i.e. via web portfolio, PowerPoint, etc.) but you can bring physical media if that’s what you have.

-The reviews will be held in DRH 8 unless announced otherwise.
-A computer and stereo speakers will be provided.
+The reviews will be held in DRH 10.
+A computer, video projector, and stereo speakers will be provided.
 There will also be space to display prints and other physical objects.
 If you need special technology to display your work let DMA faculty know in advance.
 Multimedia installations and performances should be presented as video documentation.